KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 2
-We need to set which radio group the two micro:bit's can talk to each other.
-This is important so no there is no miscommunication.
+micro:bit radio's talk in groups.We need to set the radio group the two micro:bit's are in, so that they wil communicate with each other.
 First, from the radio section, place the ``||radio:set Group||`` into the ``||basic.onStart||`` block and set the group to 1.

 #### ~ tutorialhint